Best subscription billing software: 6 top platforms compared [2026]

 Maxio

-combines subscription billing with financial operations tools, serving B2B SaaS companies needing both billing automation and financial planning.
+Maxio combines subscription billing with financial operations tools, serving B2B SaaS companies needing both billing automation and financial planning.
+Below are some of their notable capabilities.

 Billing capabilities: Handles recurring charges, usage-based components, and seat-based pricing.
 Proration for mid-cycle changes works correctly.
 Billing data feeds directly into financial reporting and metrics tracking.
 Invoice customization and automated delivery reduce manual finance work.